raziuddin555/ShoppyGlobe/shoppyglobe/README.md

 3. Build for Production
 npm run build

-Performance Optimization
+Performance Optimization:
 React.lazy used for code splitting
 Suspense used for fallback loading
 Lazy loading implemented for components

-Responsive Design
+Responsive Design:
 The application is fully responsive and works on:

 Desktop
 Tablet
 Mobile devices

-Author
+Author:
-Saad Shams
+Mohd Raziuddin